Pooja-Salokhe/Beans-n-Cream/README.md

 # Beans'n Cream

-This application fetch coffee for people from our favorite barista.The app keeps track of coffee ordered; what the balance is for each user; what users have paid for already; and what is still owed.
+This application fetches coffee for the people from our favourite barista.
+The app keeps track of coffee ordered; what the balance is for each user; what users have paid for already; and what is still owed.

 ***************************************************************************************************************************************
 * FrontEnd Application Code - Beans'n-Cream